© 2025 WHRO Public Media

 Congresswoman Jen Kiggans (R-VA) introduced the Pay Our Troops Act of 2026 in September to ensure military service members, including the Coast Guard housed under the Department of Homeland Security, would keep getting paid in the event of a shutdown.
 The bill has bipartisan support but hasn’t passed as of Oct.
 1.

 The next federal pay period ends Oct.
-15. Military members will receive their missed paychecks once the shutdown ends, but not all federal workers and contractors are guaranteed back pay, Dwyer said.
+15. Military members and federal civilians will receive their missed paychecks once the shutdown ends, but federal contractors aren't guaranteed back pay, Dwyer said.

 Military service members will be required to show up at work, even if they’re not getting paid.
 Some government workers may be furloughed.
 Others may be fired.